apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## GraphiQL

-An in-browser IDE for GraphQL development.
+An in-browser IDE for GraphQL development and workflow.

 ## Introspection